fireravenai/fireguard-demo-python/README.md

 - Save the API Key
 - Go to `Projects` and click on `Add Project`
 ![Add project](images/image.png)
-- Go to your project and in the tab `General` scroll at the bottom to find your `Client ID` (which is the ID of your project)
+- Go to your project and in the tab `General` scroll at the bottom to find your `Project ID`
 ![Project settings page](images/image-2.png)
-- Save the Client ID
+- Save the Project ID

 5. **Set up your API keys**: